joshfaust/Crypto-Pi/README.md

 ## Pi Frame

-If you're curious about the frame I have around the Pi and screen, I've published the cd model [here](https://makerworld.com/en/models/943780#profileId-909957).
+If you're curious about the frame I have around the Pi and screen, I've published the 3d model [here](https://makerworld.com/en/models/943780#profileId-909957).